Donald Trump sexual misconduct allegations: Pageant dressing room visits

 Trump owned the Miss Universe franchise, which includes Miss USA and Miss Teen USA, from 1996 to 2015.
 In a Howard Stern interview in 2005, he said he made a practice of walking into the contestants' dressing rooms unannounced while the women were undressed:

 I'll go backstage before a show, and everyone's getting dressed and ready and everything else. ...You know, no men are anywhere.
 And I'm allowed to go in because I'm the owner of the pageant.
 And therefore I'm inspecting it. ...
 Is everyone OK?
 You know, they're standing there with no clothes.
 And you see these incredible-looking women.
 And so I sort of get away with things like that.
 But no, I've been very good.

-In that interview, Trump declined to say whether he had slept with any contestants, saying, "It could be a conflict of interest".
+In that interview, Trump declined to say whether he had had sex with any contestants, saying, "It could be a conflict of interest".
 Stern then imitated a foreign contestant ("Mr. Trump, in my country, we say hello with vagina"), and Trump jokingly responded, "Well, you could also say, as the owner of the pageant, it's your obligation to do that."